Search Knowledge Base by Keyword

 We strongly recommend that you speak with a lawyer before making a decision.
 A good lawyer won’t pressure you to incorporate.
 Instead, they’ll ask you questions to help determine if incorporating is right for you.
 They’ll also help you determine whether the potential benefits outweigh the cost of incorporation.
 If incorporation doesn’t make sense, they can also help you fully consider the alternatives to incorporating.

-Click the Free Consultation button below to speak with an Alberta business lawyer about which type of business structure to choose.
+Click the Book a Consultation button below to speak with an Alberta business lawyer about which type of business structure to choose.